 - Complete or renew the FAFSA application online every year in October at: www.fafsa.gov.
 List Citrus College's school code: 001166.
-If eligible, use the IRS Data Retrieval Tool and you will be able to expedite the processing of your financial aid file. - 2.
-Once the financial aid office has received your application, you will be sent a "tracking" e-mail to your Citrus College e-mail account.
-This e-mail will inform you of any documentation that will need to be submitted in order to process and complete your financial aid file. - 3.
+If eligible, use the IRS Data Retrieval Tool to expedite the financial aid process. - 2.
+Once the financial aid office has received a student's application, they will be sent a "tracking" e-mail to their Citrus College e-mail account.
+This e-mail will inform them of any documentation that will need to be submitted in order to process and complete their financial aid file. - 3.
 Submit all required paperwork to the financial aid office in a timely manner, either via postal mail or in person.
 Once all forms have been submitted, the financial aid office will verify the information and make any necessary corrections.

-The financial aid process takes up to 4 weeks, so it is important to complete the FAFSA early each year, and follow the instructions in your email you receive from the financial aid office to ensure your file is properly processed and completed.
+The financial aid process takes up to 4 weeks, so it is important to complete the FAFSA early each year.
+Students should follow the instructions in their email received from the financial aid office to ensure their file is properly processed and completed.

-4. If you are eligible for a financial aid award, you will receive an "Award Notification" e-mail.
+4. Eligible students will receive an "Award Notification" e-mail.
 All initial award amounts are based on full-time attendance, but will be adjusted according to enrollment status at time of disbursement.

-If you do not attend full-time, your financial aid award will be adjusted based on the number of units you are enrolled in.
-Late start and wait-listed courses are not counted towards your award until the class starts.
-Approved consortium units are not counted towards your award until after they have been completed.
+Students not attending full-time will have their financial aid award adjusted based on the number of units they are enrolled in.
+Late start and wait-listed courses are not counted towards awards until the class starts.
+Approved consortium units are not counted towards awards until after they have been completed.